 Any student who does not return the field study permission slip by the due date will not be permitted to attend.

 REFUNDS

 Field studies organized by Trinity School for Children are non-refundable.
-Field Study deposits may not be refundable for pre-paid services that may be applicable.
+Field Study deposits may not be refundable for pre-paid services from our vendors that may be applicable.